kiwihodl/Seed-E/README.md

 ## The User Flow

-1.  **Discover:** Inside their wallet's multisig setup, the user selects "Third-Party Signer".
-The Seed-E plugin loads.
+1.  **Discover:** Inside their wallet's multisig setup if they have the plugin, or in our PWA (progressive web app), the user selects from the keys available.
 2.  **Filter & Sort:** The user is shown a **randomized** list of providers.
 They can filter the list and also apply a sort order:
-    - **Filters:** Key Policy Type, Cost (Backup, Signature, or Subscripton - Monthly / Annualy), Provider Since.
+    - **Filters:** Key Policy Type, Cost (Backup, Signature, or Subscripton - Monthly / Annualy), Provider Since (registration date).
     - **Sort Options:** Default (Random), Fewest Penalties, Longest Time Delay.
 3.  **Pay:** The user selects a provider and is presented with a Lightning invoice.
 They pay the initial backup fee.
-This grants them access for a set period (e.g., 30 days).
+This grants them access for a set period (e.g., 30 days or forever but with a higher signing fee and / or intial fee).
-4.  **Receive:** Upon successful payment, the provider's verified `xpub` is immediately delivered to the user's wallet for inclusion in their multisig configuration.
+4.  **Receive:** Upon successful payment, the provider's verified `xpub` is immediately delivered to the clients dashboard for inclusion in their multisig configuration.
 5.  **Subscribe (Optional):** If the provider requires a monthly fee, the user can authorize a recurring payment via Nostr Wallet Connect (NIP-47) to maintain access.
-6.  **Request Signature:** When a signature is needed, the client authenticates and submits their PSBT.
-The platform records the submission time and calculates the `unlocksAt` date based on the provider's specified delay.
+6.  **Request Signature:** When a signature is needed, the client authenticates and submits their PSBT without signing it first.
+The platform records the submission time and calculates the `unlocksAt` date based on the provider's specified delay forementioned in the purchase details.
 7.  **Receive Signed PSBT:** After the time delay has passed, the signed PSBT is made available to the client.
 8.  **Backup Credentials:** Clients will have access to a secure settings page where, after re-authenticating with 2FA, they can view their credentials and export them to a local file, with strong recommendations to use a password manager.